-- If you purchased your vehicle from a private seller or are titling the vehicle yourself, most states require you to take the title, the bill of sale and a copy of your loan promissory note to your local DMV.
+- If you purchased your vehicle from a private seller or are titling the vehicle yourself, most states require you to take the title, bill of sale and a copy of your loan promissory note to your local DMV.
 Check with your state DMV for any other requirements (e.g., proof of emission testing or insurance coverage).
 Once the DMV has the necessary documents, the DMV will then register the vehicle in your name, issue license plates and send the lien-recorded title to Navy Federal.

-- If your vehicle is registered in Kentucky, Maryland, Michigan, Minnesota, Missouri, Montana, New York or Oklahoma, and Navy Federal is listed on your title as first lien holder, please email us a copy of the title to email@example.com or fax it to 703-255-7975 or 703-206-4400 within 3 months of purchase.
+- If your vehicle is registered in Kentucky, Maryland, Michigan, Minnesota, Missouri, Montana, New York or Oklahoma, and Navy Federal is listed on your title as first lien holder, please email us a copy of the title to firstname.lastname@example.org or fax it to 703-255-7975 or 703-206-4400 within three months of purchase.

 Refinance From Another Financial Institution

 - If you refinanced from another financial institution, verify with them that the title was mailed to Navy Federal.
-Once Navy Federal receives the title, we'll mail required paperwork, if any, to your address on file to apply for a lien-recorded title.
+Once Navy Federal receives the title, we will mail required paperwork, if any, to your address on file to apply for a lien-recorded title.
 Navy Federal will debit the DMV titling fees from your account and submit to the DMV on your behalf.